-Supporting your local charity can help to rebalance the problem of disproportionate public funding in the UK.
+Supporting local organisations that mean something to you can help to rebalance the problem of disproportionate public funding in the UK.

 One way in which Brits have become politically active from home is through widespread petitioning, campaigning, and fundraising in support of anti-racist and pro-race-awareness organisations and initiatives.
 See here for a list of anti-racism charities in the UK alone that have been receiving increasing levels of support following the resurgence of the Black Lives Matter Movement.
 With the mass of protests across America resulting in the disbanding of the Minnesotan police department, our ability to shift what once appeared to be stuck is evident.

 Another socio-economic issue which appears to have taken a backseat in recent mainstream news is gentrification.
 But just because it’s not hot news, does not mean the effects of gentrification are not still being felt.
 From the re-appropriation of space making way for new forms of culture which override the last, to the much more tangible and immediate effects on people’s livelihoods through loss of jobs and housing, the problem is still a very real one.